• CALENDAR

 Taylor Mac is a theatre artist who prefers to write a bio in the first person.
 Hello.
 I’m also a theatre artist who longs to be rid of the usual bios that are lists of achievements.
 Here’s something different.

 In case you don’t know, my pronoun is judy (only capitalized when at the start of a sentence, like a normal pronoun).
 A few people have claimed I use it as a joke.
 They are uninformed.
-It’s not a joke, which doesn’t mean isn't funny.
+It’s not a joke, which doesn’t mean it isn't funny.
 It’s a personalized pronoun for someone whose gender (professionally and personally) is constantly changing.
 My gender isn’t male or female or non-binary (which oddly creates a binary between people who are non-binary and people who are binary).
-My gender is “performer” (one day I’ll get it on the passport).
-It’s also an art piece.
-Imagine getting to have a pronoun that’s an art piece!
-I’m here to tell you, it’s as annoying to navigate as it is delicious.
+My gender is “performer” (one day I’ll get it on the passport) and continually changing.
+It’s also an art piece and as annoying to navigate as it is delicious.
 You too may change yourself.
-I suppose that’s why I’ve made a life in the theatre; it’s a life geared towards change.

 Here’s something a bunch of us theatre folk are considering, in terms of change: how can we make wondering the center of dramatic action, rather than centering the achievement of goals that are inherit in conflict?
 Sarah Ruhl says most theatre is made in the form of a male orgasm.
 That seems accurate, in terms of theatre usually engorging to catharsis.
 But may we add that the radical queer understands a male orgasm may be varied, multiple, and circular?
 All this to agree: There’s more than one way to engage with others.